 Access Profiles are sets of Access Rights: rules for allowing or denying users from doing the following:

-- Using specific features in Content Station, Smart Connection, InDesign, and InCopy.
+- Using specific features in Studio, Smart Connection, InDesign, and InCopy.

 - Performing specific tasks on files.

-Example: An access right exists for controlling whether or not a user can access the Planning application in Content Station, another for controlling whether or not a user can delete a file, and so on.
+Example: An access right exists for controlling whether or not a user can access the Publication Overview application in Studio, another for controlling whether or not a user can delete a file, and so on.

 How are Access Profiles used?